 Karsyn has a passion for soccer and enjoys how challenging the game can be, but no one ever expected that her biggest challenge would be found on the road to recovery.

 Karsyn underwent two ACL reconstruction surgeries, neither of which helped.

 “She was still walking with a limp, she still couldn’t straighten her knee, she still couldn’t bend it all the way, and she was in a lot of pain,” Robin says.

 Months after surgery, Karsyn’s pain never went away and only got worse, to the point where it was interrupting her sleep.
 Desperate to ease Karsyn’s pain, the Kimbroughs started searching for a solution.
-They found it in Steve Singleton, M.D., orthopedic surgeon and sports medicine physician on the medical staff at Fort Worth Orthopedics, a Texas Health Physicians Group practice.
+They found it in Steve Singleton, M.D., orthopedic surgeon and sports medicine physician on the medical staff at Texas Health Orthopedic Specialists, a Texas Health Physicians Group practice.